 This small-batch cream cheese frosting is a minimalist dream.
 It's creamy, smooth, and not too sweet.
 It’s my favorite cream cheese frosting recipe enough for moderately frosted cakes and cupcakes.

 This frosting recipe is a perfect pair with my naturally red velvet cupcakes recipe.
 I don't know about you but I enjoy my cakes more when they're moderately frosted–the cake is the star and the frosting is just literally the "icing on the cake".

 - Small batch (around 6-8 cupcakes) cupcake frosted with a pipe.
 This could vary depending on how tall you make the swirls.

-- Simple cupcakes that are frosted with an offset spatula.
-You can frost 1 dozen cupcakes because you typically don’t use as much as you would piping.
+- Cupcakes that are frosted with an offset spatula–you can frost 1 dozen cupcakes because you typically don’t use as much as you would piping.

 - Small-size layer cakes that are designed to have minimal frosting.

 - This is also perfect for cinnamon rolls!
 Instead of using the normal sugar icing, cream cheese frosting makes it extra special!

 Where else can you use this frosting?

 - Moist and Soft Banana Bread - make your banana bread extra special by adding this frosting on top!

 - Carrot Banana Muffins - you can omit the cream cheese swirl and just top this cream cheese before serving